Direct evidence for r-process nucleosynthesis in delayed MeV emission from the SGR 1806-20 magnetar giant flare: Summary

-A straightforward prediction of the model is kilonova-like UV/optical emission ({\it nova brevis}) with a timescale of minutes and peak luminosity $\sim 10^{39}$ erg s$^{-1}$, similar to that of the gamma-ray emission (\citetalias{Cehula+24}; \citealt{Patel+2025}).
+A straightforward prediction of the model is kilonova-like UV/optical emission ({\it nova brevis}) with a timescale of minutes and peak luminosity $\lesssim 10^{40}$ erg s$^{-1}$, similar to that of the gamma-ray emission (\citetalias{Cehula+24}; \citealt{Patel+2025}).
 Specifically, for the fiducial ejecta model which matches the SGR 1806-20 gamma-ray emission (Fig.~\ref{fig:lightcurve}), we predict a peak g-band magnitude $m_{\rm AB} = 4$ at 15 minutes.
-While this is exceptionally bright and visible to the naked-eye, such a signal was unfortunately unlikely to be seen for SGR 1806-20 because of its location close to the Sun at the time of the flare.
-Despite their rapid evolution, {\it novae breves} may be detected by either monitoring Galactic magnetars continuously from the ground, or by rapidly slewing to the next giant flare in response to the prompt spike trigger.
+While this is exceptionally bright and in principle visible to the naked-eye, this signal could not be seen for SGR 1806-20 because of its location close to the Sun at the time of the flare and large line of site extinction.
+Despite their rapid evolution, {\it novae breves} may be detected by either monitoring Galactic magnetars continuously from the ground, or by rapidly slewing to the next giant flare in response to the prompt spike gamma-ray trigger.

 Several multimessenger signals are also predicted.
 Radioactive decay of $r$-process nuclei also powers an $\sim$ MeV neutrino signal which peaks roughly a second after the flare, though at a luminosity too low to detect with existing or planned detectors.
 A more promising neutrino source is the hot crust of the neutron star shocked during the flare (\citetalias{Cehula+24}).
 Asymmetric ejection of a significant quantity of mass should also produce a gravitational wave signal which may be detectable by future ground-based observatories (e.g., \citealt{Beniamini+2024}).